heelghevariya/Sampling_Variability_MOE_and_Role_of_Sample_Size/Readme.txt

 This project answers those questions using empirical simulation.

-🔬 Methodology
+* Methodology:

 The project consists of three components:

-1️⃣ Effect of Sample Size on Confidence Intervals
+1) Effect of Sample Size on Confidence Intervals

 Random samples of varying sizes were drawn: